American Amateur Press Association E-Journals

 Distribution

-Once an e-journal is loaded into the archive, you can send readers an announcement that includes a link to the archive file rather than attaching it to an e-mail message.
+Once an e-journal is loaded into the archive, it will be announced in an upcoming AAPA Alert message.
+You can also send an announcement that includes a link to the archive file rather than attaching it to an e-mail message.